Next generationInvestigational — not yet approved

 How Triple Agonists Work

-Triple agonists add a glucagon signal to the GLP-1 + GIP combination — working on obesity from three angles simultaneously.
-The glucagon component is the key differentiator: it increases energy expenditure, meaning the body burns more calories at rest.
+Triple agonists add a glucagon signal on top of GLP-1 and GIP — tackling obesity from three angles.
+The key differentiator is the glucagon component: it increases energy expenditure, meaning the body burns more calories at rest, on top of reduced appetite.

 Quick read · 4 min